-At the end of every semester, the Office of Treasury Services sends out a request to currently enrolled students asking for their social security number.
+At the end of every semester, the Office of Treasury Services sends out a request to currently enrolled students asking for their social security number or taxpayer ID Number.
 Know that we value your privacy and we do everything we can to protect it.
 So, why the request to provide your SSNO or ITIN?